Common Prices

 - Modest armor, like a chain shirt.

-- The services of an expert or a small band of mercenaries for an expedition.
+- Hiring a small band of mercenaries for a few days.

 - A draft tortoise to pull a wagon or bear a burden.